 There are definite benefits to using HDI.
 OS deployments and upgrades, and patching, would be a thing of the past.
 A hosted solution would mean that upgrades and patches are just part of the service.
 Users utilizing a hosted desktop would always be running the latest and most secure OS instance.
 An HDI solution would mean that hardware costs could be drastically minimized.
 An Internet-enabled monitor or tablet, with or without a keyboard and mouse, would be all that any employee would need to be productive – from anywhere.* A hosted desktop solution also means that mobile users, using only smartphones, would be afforded the same industrious experience, all without having to worry about connectivity back to the corporate network.

 I'm sure most will not opt for an all or nothing situation where they replace every desktop in the company with a hosted solution, but I'm sure many will find value in providing the solution where it makes sense.

 HDI is coming, but is it something that businesses will use or want to use?

-* A US$70 high-end Android MiniPC, HDMI-equipped HDTV set and wireless keyboard/trackpad is all you need to enable users to run Citrix Receiver with XenApp/XenDesktop or Microsoft’s new Remote Desktop app for Windows Server 2012 R2 (see the next section) running on Windows Azure today.
+* A US$70 high-end Android MiniPC, a $150 to $200 HDMI-equipped HDTV set, and $30 wireless keyboard/trackpad is all you need to enable users to run Citrix Receiver with XenApp/XenDesktop or Microsoft’s new Remote Desktop app for Windows Server 2012 R2 (see the next section) running on Windows Azure today.
 See my Using Citrix’s Receiver for Android with a Tronsmart MK908 MiniPC for more about the Citrix approach.

 Updated 10/20/2013 for my Using Microsoft’s Remote Desktop App with a Tronsmart MK908 MiniPC tutorial for the new Remote Desktop Client for Android: